Nihit-patel/blackjack-clicker/README.md

 - More games, Player vs Player (Multiplayer) modes.
 - Progression system to keep players engaged.
 - Better UI for mobile and desktop using React.
+- Bug fixes:
+  - User has access to spawn rate and values of items in MoneyClicker.js, so move to server side.
+  - User is able to click a single item multiple times.

 ## Setup: